shinyzhu/azureselected/content/cloud-advocate/2020-02/the-best-way-to-start-with-azure-machine-learning.md

 type: post
 status: new
 title: 'The Best Way to Start With Azure Machine Learning'
-description: 'Dmitry recently discovered a way how to get started using Azure ML more effectively.
-The main secret is the Visual Studio Code extension for Azure ML.
-It allows you to develop training scripts directly in VS Code, using all the advantages of the environment.
-You can even run the script locally, and then just send it for training in the Azure ML cluster with a few clicks of the mouse.
-Convenient, isn't it?'
+description: 'Dmitry recently discovered a way how to get started using Azure ML more effectively.'
-tags: ['Debug']
+tags: ['Debug', 'Debuging']
 author: 'Dmitry Soshnikov'
 date: 2020-01-27
 url: 'https://dev.to/azure/the-best-way-to-start-with-azure-machine-learning-17jl'